KrishnaPramodParupudi/kaggle-mcp-server/README.md

 # kaggle-mcp-server
-This project provides an MCP (Model Context Protocol) server for interacting with Kaggle competitions from Claude Desktop (or any MCP-compatible client)
+This project provides an MCP (Model Context Protocol) server for interacting with Kaggle from Claude Desktop (or any MCP-compatible client)

-It uses the Kaggle API to fetch competition details and expose them as MCP tools.

-🚀 Setup
+# 🚀 Setup
 # 1. Clone the repository and install dependencies
      pip install -r requirements.txt